 T: Yes.
 But their support could not have been more generous.

 TM: Tell us about when you first entered Latin America by bike?
 Where was it and what food experiences did you start to come across?

-I entered Mexico in Tijuana and it was an eye opener!
-People in the US had been telling me for months I would not stand a chance but once I calmed down I loved it, and will never forget my first clam taco on a beach in Rossario.
+T: I entered Mexico in Tijuana and it was an eye-opener!
+People in the US had been telling me for months I would not stand a chance but once I calmed down I loved it, and will never forget my first clam taco on a beach in Rosario.
 The same thing happened as I entered Latin America from Mexico to Guatemala.
 The Mexicans had warned me of the perils of Guatemala but I could not have felt more welcome.

 TM: That’s good to hear.
 What was the maddest or most dangerous thing that happened to you in South America?